Guardians vs. Tigers Player Props Betting Odds

 Báez Stats

-- Baez has put up 29 hits with five doubles, three home runs and eight walks.
-He has driven in 15 runs with two stolen bases.
+- Baez has five doubles, three home runs, eight walks and 16 RBI (30 total hits).
+He's also swiped two bases.

-- Baez will look for his fifth straight game with a hit in this contest.
-In his last five games he is batting .316 with two home runs, two walks and three RBI.
+- Baez hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is hitting .350 with two home runs, two walks and four RBI.

 Báez Recent Games